furengete/blog/_posts/2018-04-28-lost-in-translation-2003-additional-subtitle.md

 ---

-There was a non-subtitle dialoge between a japanese director and Bod, the following content is what he actually said in the movie.
+There was a non-subtitled dialoge between a japanese director and Bob, the following content is what he actually said in the movie.

 ---